sugamadhikari11/Data_Visualization_and_Model/README.md

 #Data_Visualization_Model_Algorthim
-Some of my worka in visualziation, model training and algorithim
+Some of my works in visualziation, model training and algorithim